If, like me, you find it easier to compare products by seeing them all on the same page, then the chart I have provided below should be of real help.

 What does it mean for a device to cleared by the FDA?

 If an oral device has been cleared by the Food and Drug Administration then it is generally considered safe.

-The FDA is responsible for doing thorough testing on food, drugs, biological products, cosmetics, medical devices, and countless other products to protect public health.
+The FDA is responsible for doing thorough testing on food, drugs, biological products, cosmetics, medical devices, and countless other products.
+They seek to protect public health through their recommendations.